redroselinux/crust/README.md

 Crust is an interactive Linux shell written in Python, designed with a modern interface, AI integration, and enhanced tooling for common system tasks.

+# Crust had a lot of bugs, so it is archived and we are making a new shell.

 ## ✨ Features

 - ⚙️ Custom startup hook support via `custom_commands.py`